|

 for a full list of our members.

-The NZICMA maintains an Executive Office in Wellington to carry
+The NZICA maintains an Executive Office in Wellington to carry

 out administrative functions, represent the industry to Government